rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-sql-elastic-pools.md

 ## Sample explanation

 The sample uses the following classes in the [Azure management libary](https://github.com/Azure/azure-sdk-for-java) to create and work with SQL server instances, elastic pools, and SQL databases.
+A SQL server instance is created with two databases in a single elasic pool.
+The elastic pool resource limits per database are then set and additional databases are added to the pool.
+The elastic pool is then queried for runtime information, and finally the SQL databases, the elastic pool, and then the SQL server are deleted.

 | Class | Notes |
 |-------|-------|